josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/cssNotes.md

 # Basic CSS: Style Multiple Elements with a CSS Class
 Classes allow you to use the same CSS styles on multiple HTML elements.
 You can see this by applying your red-text class to the first p element.

+# Basic CSS: Change the Font Size of an Element
+Font size is controlled by the font-size CSS property, like this:

+h1 {
+  font-size: 30px;
+}
+Inside the same <style> tag that contains your red-text class, create an entry for p elements and set the font-size to 16 pixels (16px).